humanprotocol/hmt-escrow/README.md

 **Exchange Oracle** - An Ethereum Oracle that interacts with people or bots to fufill the job.

 **Recording Oracle** - An Ethereum Oracle which records the task output and who does what.
-In this case, the Recording Oracle will receive response from the Exchange Oracle.
+In this case, the Recording Oracle will receive responses from the Exchange Oracle.

 **Reptutation Oracle** - An Ethereum Oracle which pays workers for the jobs performed, based on their reputation within the oracle network.
 In this case, the Reputation Oracle collects all the responses from the Recording Oracle and pays out the Worker and the Recording Oracle.